RustyKnight/BounceImagePixelMacOS/README.md

 ## Approach #2

-The second approach to make a pixelated version of the image and animated the blocks instead (reducing the amount which needs to be animated).
+The second approach was to make a pixelated version of the image and animated the blocks instead (reducing the amount which needs to be animated).
 This is done via basic view/core animation workflows (not overly optimised)

 ## Approach #3